 Good strategic debate and decision making remain central to the work of any board.
-At LHL and LICL we are fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2020 of 255 at LHL and 49 at LICL.
+At LHL and LICL we are fortunate in having a nimble strategy and a simple "flat" structure with a total employee headcount at 31 December 2022 of 338 at LHL of which 62 are LICL employees.
 This means that all our Directors have regular opportunities to meet with both the members of our management team and other employees within the business.
 That helps inform the Board's active understanding of the business, its needs and challenges.